-Domingo is on the board of directors of the Vineyard Theatre, the preeminent home for new plays and musicals.
-He is on faculty of The National Theater Institute at the Eugene O’Neill Theater Center and has taught, guest-lectured and mentored at the Massachusetts Institute of Technology, the University of North Carolina at Chapel Hill, the University of Texas at Austin, the Savannah College of Art and Design, the University of Wisconsin, Madison O.M.A.I., The New York Writers Institute as the Burian Lecture Fellow, the University of Minnesota, Temple University, The Art Institute of San Francisco and Community College of Philadelphia.
+Domingo is on the faculty of The National Theater Institute at the Eugene O’Neill Theater Center and has taught, guest lectured, and mentored at the Massachusetts Institute of Technology, the University of North Carolina at Chapel Hill, the University of Texas at Austin, the Savannah College of Art and Design, the University of Wisconsin, Madison O.M.A.I., The New York Writers Institute as the Burian Lecture Fellow, the University of Minnesota, Temple University, The Art Institute of San Francisco, and the Community College of Philadelphia.